usnistgov/nist-mud/README.md

-Add a fake host in /etc/dnsmasq.hosts by adding the following line.
+Add a fake hosts in /etc/dnsmasq.hosts by adding the following lines:

       203.0.113.13    www.nist.local
       203.0.113.14    www.antd.local
+      203.0.113.15    printer.nist.local

 Kill any existing instance of dnsmasq on the emulation VM.
 We will restart it in the test script.